kpodsiadlo7/LeagueOfLegendsSTATS/README.md

 - Search Player Profile:
     - Navigate to the website [LeagueProfileSearch](https://kpodsiadlo7.github.io).
-      Everything you need can be found on the 'Search Player' and 'Search Match' subpages such as <b>example names</b> and <b>example match</b>.
+      <b>Everything you need can be found on the 'Search Player' and 'Search Match'
+      subpages such as example names and example match</b>.
     - Enter the summoner name of the player you want to search for in the designated search bar and hit enter or click the search button.